Types and latest generation of driver cards (G2V2)

 Driver card

-The driver card is a personal microchip card, always carried by the driver and contains details such as driving time, breaks, rest periods and violations of the Driving and Rest Period Rules and Working Time Directive.
-It should not be confused with a driving license as it serves a completely different purpose.
+The driver card is a personal microchip card, always carried by the driver and contains details such as driving time, breaks, rest periods and violations of driving and rest time regulations and the Working Time Directive.
+It should not be confused with a driving license, as it serves a completely different purpose.
 Typically, a driver card is valid for 5 years.
-This card must be inserted into the tachograph every time the vehicle is driven.
+This card must be inserted into the tachograph each time the vehicle is driven.

 Company card

-The company card is a microchip card issued to transportation companies and is used to lock in data before the use of a new vehicle/tachograph.
-The company card acts as the key to tachograph data.
-This card cannot be used as a replacement for a driver card.
-All companies that have vehicles with a tachograph must obtain a company card.
+The company card is a microchip card issued to transport companies and used to lock in data before using a new vehicle/tachograph.
+The company card functions as the key to tachograph data.
+This card cannot be used as a substitute for a driver card.
+All companies that have vehicles with tachographs must obtain a company card.

 To order a company card in Denmark, click here.